truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/DatasetsScreensScale.md

 ![DatasetsScreenBeforeAddingAPool](/images/SCALE/22.12/DatasetsScreenBeforeAddingAPool.png "Datasets Screen Add Pool")

 After creating a dataset, the left side of the screen displays a tree table that lists parent or child datasets (or zvols).
-The **Details for *datasetnam*** area on the right side of the screen displays a set of dataset widgets.
+The **Details for *datasetname*** area on the right side of the screen displays a set of dataset widgets.

 {{< hint info >}}
 Large petabyte systems may report storage numbers inaccurately.
 Storage configurations with more than 9,007,199,254,740,992 bytes will round the last 4 digits.